On the stability and ergodicity of adaptive scaling Metropolis algorithms: Main results

-\begin{remark} The results below hold for the above algorithmic setting, but allow some modifications.
-One can use a non-Gaussian proposal distribution $q$.
-In particular, the results hold for a heavy-tailed multivariate Student proposals.
-The step size sequence $(\eta_n)_{n\ge 2}$ can be selected quite freely; essentially, $(\eta_n)_{n\ge 2}$ must only be square-summable.
-Observe, however, that a sequence with $\sum_n \eta_n < \infty$ prevents efficient adaptation, as then $\theta_n$ is trivially bounded within $[a,b]$ for some $0<a\le b<\infty$. \end{remark}
+\begin{remark} The conditions on the proposal density in Assumption \ref{a:proposal} are not optimal.
+The technical tail decay condition on $\hat{q}$ is needed in the case of $\pi$ with an unbounded support in Theorem \ref{thm:super-exp-ergodicity}.
+Theorem \ref{thm:compact-stable} considering compactly supported $\pi$ can be established for a more general class of proposal distributions, but this is not pursued here. \end{remark}

+\begin{remark} Theorems \ref{thm:compact-stable} and \ref{thm:super-exp-ergodicity} ensure that the trajectories of the ergodic averages converge almost surely but do not state explicit results on the convergence of the marginal distributions of $X_n$.
+The marginal convergence could be established by using the technique in the proof of Proposition 6 of \cite{andrieu-moulines}, modifying it in the lines of \cite{saksman-vihola}. \end{remark}

-The rest of the paper is organised as follows.
-Section \ref{sec:notation} describes a general adaptive MCMC framework and a generalised version of the above described ASM algorithm within it.
+The rest of the article is organised as follows.
+Section \ref{sec:notation} describes a general framework for scale adaptation covering simultaneously both the ASM and the ASWAM algorithms.
 Section \ref{sec:stability} develops stability results for this process.
-In particular, Corollary \ref{cor:compact-stability} ensures the stability of the sequence $\theta_n$ with the assumptions of Theorem \ref{thm:compact-stable}, and Proposition \ref{prop:upper-polynomial} controls the growth of $\theta_n$ when $\pi$ fulfils the conditions of Theorem \ref{thm:super-exp-ergodicity}.
-Once the stability results are obtained, the ergodicity is verified in Section \ref{sec:ergodicity} using the results in \cite{saksman-vihola}.
+In particular, Corollary \ref{cor:compact-stability} ensures the stability of the sequence $\phi(S_n)$ with the assumptions of Theorem \ref{thm:compact-stable}, and Proposition \ref{prop:upper-polynomial} controls the growth of $\phi(S_n)$ when $\pi$ fulfils the conditions of Theorem \ref{thm:super-exp-ergodicity}.
+Once the stability results are obtained, Theorems \ref{thm:compact-stable} and \ref{thm:super-exp-ergodicity} are proved in Section \ref{sec:ergodicity} using the results in \cite{saksman-vihola}.